Where do I go snorkeling?

 Where can I get Wi-Fi access?

 If you have your own hotspot with Telstra or Optus, you can connect to your own wi-fi.
-Alternatively you can access wi-fi from the Ningaloo Reef resort.
-They will charge you for password to connect to their wi-fi.
-The Ningaloo Reef Resort and Fins Cafe both have computers you can access with internet facilities.
+Alternatively you can access wi-fi from Fins Cafe, in our shopping village.

 What is the weather like?

-Check out the B.O.M or Willy weather websites, they have yearly averages for the area.
+Check out the Bureau of Meteorology or Willy Weather websites, they have yearly averages for the area.
 Coral bay does not have a dedicated temperature station, however if you average temperatures for Carnarvon and Learmonth, you will get a good approximate for Coral Bay.
 In summer months, it is always recommended to bring your own additional shade.
+Remember November to April is cyclone season and although cyclones are rare in Coral Bay, we recommend you get travel insurance.